Restoring Your WordPress Website After It Got Hacked

 3 – A Sudden Drop in Website Traffic

 A frequent reason for hackers to target your website is to redirect your website traffic to other websites.
-Most often, these are low quality or spam sites.
-For this reason, Google penalizes and blacklists sites that contain spammy links or direct to spammy web sites.
+Most often, these are low-quality or spam sites.
+For this reason, Google penalizes and blacklists sites that contain spammy links or direct to spammy websites.

 4 – Your Website Looks Different

 Another noticeable sign your website got hacked is a change in appearance.
 It may merely be some inappropriate content or images on your home page or a simple note that your site is compromised.
 Some spammers hack sites simply to feed their ego.
-The results, in this case, are usually more short term rather than long-lasting damage.
+The results, in this case, are usually more short-term rather than long-lasting damage.

-5 – You Content Has Changed
+5 – Your Content Has Changed

 In some cases, hackers add new and most often inappropriate content to your website pages, or create new pages.
 A widespread example is finding porn on your website.
 Other forms of malicious content include fake comments or reviews, and products, or services you don’t offer.
 Changed business info, such as your contact info or business location, is another indication of a breach.